EII Scheme for Investors

 The Employment and Investment Incentive Scheme (“EII Scheme”) is an income tax relief incentive scheme which can provide all income tax relief to Qualifying Investors for investments made in certain qualifying Irish small and medium sized companies (“SMEs”)*.The EII Scheme offers one of the few remaining income tax reliefs and is one of the few sources of total income tax relief (which includes, for example rental income).

-*Exceptions apply, for more information please refer to the Prospectus under the section “Relevant Trading Activities” on page 31.
+*Exceptions apply, for more information please refer to the Prospectus under the section “Relevant Trading Activities”.

-The 2019 Davy EIIS Fund will be managed by BES Management DAC which is a joint venture between BDO and Davy and is Ireland’s longest running BES/EII Scheme Manager.
+The 2020 Davy EIIS Fund will be managed by BES Management DAC which is a joint venture between BDO and Davy and is Ireland’s longest running BES/EII Scheme manager.

 Key Characteristics of BES Management DAC: